WomensLaw serves and supports all survivors.

 Who is eligible for a sexual violence protective order?

-You can only file a petition for a sexual violence protective order if the person who committed sexual violence against you is:
+You can only file a petition for a sexual violence protective order if the person who committed sexual violence against you is not:

-• not someone you have been in a relationship with (“dating partner”); and
+• someone you have been in a relationship with (“dating partner”); or

-The law says that a person cannot seek a sexual violence protective order on behalf of a child.3 If a child has experienced abuse, the child might be eligible for a Child Protective Order.
+The law also says that a person cannot seek a sexual violence protective order on behalf of a child.2 If a child has experienced abuse, the child might be eligible for a Child Protective Order.